Nothing says summer like music festivals. We have the lowdown on the biggest and best festivals across the country in 2019.

 Where: Izumi Ohtsu Phoenix, Osaka

 More info: Rush Ball

 Starting out in Hibiya Park in 1996, Space Shower TV’s summer festival moved to Yamanakako in 2007, and the move was nothing short of a total upgrade.
-This pop-rock mega fes not only features some of Japan’s finest — Maximum the Hormone, One Ok Rock, Man With a Mission, and Sakanaction to name just a few — it also offers an unrivaled view of Mount Fuji while you rock out.
+This pop-rock mega fes not has not only featured some of Japan’s finest bands in previous years — Maximum the Hormone, One Ok Rock, Man With a Mission, and Sakanaction to name just a few — it also offers an unrivaled view of Mount Fuji while you rock out.

 Where: Yamanakako Community Center Kirara, Yamanashi

 Part of the wave of alternative and family-friendly festivals, New Acoustic Camp is in its 10th year of creating the ultimate outdoor experience.
 Enjoy the unadulterated sound of acoustic music while relaxing in the shade by day, and chat over open fires and under starry skies at night.
 There is also an option for a hotel stay with an onsen nearby for those who don’t want to rough it.